dctx-team/Routex/examples/function-calling.md

   }
 ];

-async function parallelToolsExample() {
+async function parallelToolsExample {
-  const userQuestion = "What's the weather in New York, the current time there, and latest tech news?";
+  const userQuestion = What's the weather in New York, the current time there, and latest tech news?;

   const response = await callClaude({
     model: 'claude-3-5-sonnet-20241022',